 Just Select the checkbox and hit Update.

 You believed that paying for a plan with unlimited web service would mean access was free?
 Ha!
 Fooled you!

 It's not worth the time it takes to get them to refund it unless you don't notice it for an extended period, but you do have to check your account periodically.

 It's a sad state of affairs that this kind of thing can happen.
 It says a lot about Virgin Mobile that they do it deliberately, and even sadder that this kind of blatant fraud goes unpunished.
 But that's capitalism at its finest.
 Enjoy!

-Review about: Virgin Mobile Phone Service.
+Product or Service Mentioned: Virgin Mobile Phone Service.